 - contribute to building stronger research evidence for clinical and life outcomes

 - gain a deeper understanding of the social issues of speech pathology and how it relates to a different age, linguistic and cultural demographics.

-Speech Pathology Australia have awarded the Master of Speech Pathology provisional accreditation.
+Speech Pathology Australia have awarded the Master of Speech Pathology full accreditation.
 Graduates are eligible for membership to Speech Pathology Australia.